Is Juarez Safe to Visit? My Trip to this Mexico Border Town

 - For the next 100 years, the border-defining river, the Rio Grande would meander, flood and retreat.

-- What we know as El Paso, Texas and Juarez, Mexico were once two villages that sprung from a 17th-century settlement but not located in two countries.
+- What we know as El Paso, Texas and Juarez, Mexico were once two villages that sprung from a 17th-century settlement but were not located in two countries.

 - There was a border conflict over about 600 acres on the Mexico–United States border between El Paso, Texas, and Ciudad Juárez, Chihuahua.
 It was caused by a shift in the Rio Grande.